andresriancho/w3af/doc/sphinx/api/scans.rst

  * Pause the scan using ``GET`` to ``/scans/0/pause``
  * Stop the scan using ``GET`` to ``/scans/0/stop``
  * Retrieve the scan log using ``GET`` to ``/scans/0/log``
+ * Clear configured scans and any results before starting a new scan by sending a ``DELETE`` to ``/scans/0``

 .. warning::

-   The current REST API implementation does not allow users to run more than one concurrent scan.
+   Although multiple scans may be configured at any one time, the current REST API implementation does not allow users to run more than one concurrent scan.

 .. note::